jsabater/calabruix/content/posts/proxmox/pve/nfs/server/index.md

 apt-get install --yes nfs-common
 ```

 Let's asume that our application `myapp` is run by the user `myappuser`, that belongs to the group `myappgroup`.
+Therefore, such user requires access to the files in the shared volume.
 Let's create the mount point on the guest where NFS will act as client:

 ```bash
 mkdir /mnt/files